gpsinfo/gpsinfo_create/README.md

 # gpsinfo_create

-A user friendly tile creator for WMTS/gpsinfo based services.
+A user friendly, GPL3 licensed tile creator for WMTS/gpsinfo based services.
 See http://www.gpsinfo.org for more information.

 ## Compilation on Windows (Visual Studio 2017)